h3fang/AUR/readme.md

 ## battery-notifications
 - send notifications to user based on battery states

+## cdns
+- a local DNS server to relay queries to public DNS-over-Https servers

 ## evince
 - with only PDF support
 - remove gnome dependency